valkey-io/valkey-doc/commands/cluster-set-config-epoch.md

 over other nodes in claiming the hash slots ownership.

 However there is an exception to this rule, and it is when a new cluster is created from scratch.
-Redis Cluster *config epoch collision resolution* algorithm can deal with new nodes all configured with the same configuration at startup, but this process is slow and should be the exception, only to make sure that whatever happens, two more
+Valkey Cluster *config epoch collision resolution* algorithm can deal with new nodes all configured with the same configuration at startup, but this process is slow and should be the exception, only to make sure that whatever happens, two more